betagouv/ai-cli/README.md

-# AI CLI - Single Source of Truth for AI Assistant Configurations
+# AI CLI - Plugin-Based AI Configuration

-> **🚧 Work in Progress** - This project is under active development.
-Feel free to join the discussion in our [beta Mattermost channel](https://mattermost.incubateur.net/betagouv/channels/domaine-dev-ai-workflows)!
+> **🚀 Ultra-Simple Setup** - One command, choose your IDE, and you're ready to code with AI!

-> Unified AI configuration management across IDEs - because your team shouldn't maintain duplicate configs
+> Unified AI configuration with modular plugins - install only what you need

 ## 🎯 The Problem